OverengineeredOne/Docs/developer-guide/src/yew.md

 development environment we are good to go and can skip the next step.
 If not, there are a couple of prerequisites you'll need to set up.

-### Prerequisites.
+### Prerequisites

-This step is only required if you are not using the development environment.
-You'll need to make sure you have the following tools up to date.
+**This step is only required if you are not using the development environment.** You'll need to make sure you have the following tools and they are up to date.

 * Rust
 * trunk
 * Compile target wasm32-unknown-unknown

-You can check out earlier chapters for instructions on installing rust.
+*You can reference earlier chapters for instructions on installing rust.*

-After Rust is installed, you can use Cargo to install `trunk` by running:
+After Rust is installed, you can use Cargo to install `trunk`.

 ```rust,ignore
 cargo install trunk